cdaein/supercut/README.md

 ## How to install

-1. ffmpeg is required to create video. on Mac: `brew install ffmpeg`
+1. ffmpeg is required to create video.
+On Mac: `brew install ffmpeg`
-1. Clone this repo: `git clone XXXXXXXX`
+1. Clone this repo: `git clone https://github.com/cdaein/supercut.git`
-1. Go into the directory: `cd XXXXXXXX`
+1. Change directory to the local repo: `cd supercut`
 1. Install the dependency: `npm i`
 1. Install as a global package (dont' forget the `.`): `npm i -g .`
 1. Now, you can run it with the command `supercut` from anywhere.